ebiggio/prestashop-customer-dni/README.md

 - Option to override the default DNI field in the address form, so the DNI can be saved at the address level as well.
 Useful for modules that use the address DNI field.
 - Additional validations can be added using hooks, or by uploading a custom validation function inside the module's `validations` folder.
 The module has a built-in validation function that checks the DNI against the chilean RUT format.
 - The DNI is stored in a new table in the database, linked to the customer's ID, so it can be easily retrieved and used in other modules or customizations.
-- The module is fully translatable, and the DNI field can be translated to multiple languages.
+- The module is fully translatable.

 ## Requirements